 Whenever possible, choose whole foods and a natural lifestyle over supplementation.
 However, there are some supplements that may be necessary due to the changes to our environment and lifestyle detailed earlier.

-Bone broth and other healthful foods will supply you with the Calcium you need.
-You may want to avoid supplementation with this mineral, as higher levels are associated with increased (sic!) risk of osteoporosis 14.
+Bone broth and other healthful foods will supply you with some the Calcium you need.
 Magnesium is another story, and most will benefit from supplementation.
 Organ meats, meat and other foods supply minerals, as does high-quality water.
-A tissue mineral analysis http://www.arltma.com/HairAnalysis.htm can show you exactly where you stand.
-Important minerals you want to make sure you get enough of include Iodine (especially if you live in the Midwest), Selenium, Potassium (instead of reducing salt, increase Potassium)
+A tissue mineral analysis http://www.arltma.com/HairAnalysis.htm may show you where you stand, although this test hasn't yet been properly validated.
+Important minerals you want to make sure you get enough of include Iodine (especially if you live in the Midwest), Selenium, Potassium (instead of reducing salt, increase Potassium by eating more vegetables)

 A special note on Osteoporosis

-Women, especially, tend to be understandably fearful of osteoporosis and tend to follow the misguided (see study referenced above) advice to supplement with Calcium to prevent this debilitating degeneration of our frame.
-The true culprits of osteoporosis are deficiencies of vitamin D, vitamin K2 15 and Magnesium.
+Women, especially, tend to be understandably fearful of osteoporosis and tend to follow the somewhat misguided advice to supplement with large amounts of Calcium without simultaneous attention to other factors contributing to this debilitating degeneration of our frame.
+Other culprits of osteoporosis are deficiencies of vitamin D, vitamin K2 15 and Magnesium as well as the low activity levels typical of our society.
 Including collagen-rich foods in the diet, minimizing inflammation and increasing physical activity, all mentioned in this post, are also of great value.

 An another one on digestion

 We are not what we eat, but what we digest.
 With time and some conditions our production of stomach acid may decrease.
 If this happens, digestion suffers and our absorption of body-building substances such as protein and minerals suffer.
 Symptoms of low stomach acid include heartburn, heavyness and bloating after meals, gassiness or abdominal distention, poor resistance to infections, slow emptying of the stomach, fatigue and illness.
-In cases of low stomach acid production the use of Hydrochloric acid (HCl) with meals (never take HCl on an empty stomach!) can be very helpful while the underlying cause is treated.
+In cases of low stomach acid production the use of Hydrochloric acid (HCl) with meals (never take HCl on an empty stomach and make sure to discuss how to use it safely and properly with a knowledgeable healthcare professional!) can be helpful while the underlying cause is treated.
 Note that salt is an important source of the Chloride needed to produce hydrochloric acid.
 As mentioned before, most of us would benefit from increasing Potassium and Magnesium rather than decreasing Sodium e.g. in order to normalize blood pressure.